Lofn (crater): Age and formation

 Lofn is one of the youngest impact craters on Callisto.
 All its geological units contain much less small impact craters than the surrounding crater plains.
 The age of Lofn is estimated at 1.39-3.88 billion years depending on the assumed cratering rate in the past.

 The significant asymmetry in distribution of the impact ejecta indicates that Lofn was formed by an oblique impact.
-The impactor probably came from the north-west.
+The impactor probably came from the northwest.
 The shallowness of the crater may be related to the fragmentation of the impactor prior to the contact with the surface.
 A cluster of fragments is generally less efficient in excavation of the surface material than a single body.
 Another reason for the flat floor of Lofn is viscous relaxation of the crust after impact, which implies the existence of a layer of ductile material below the surface at the time of the impact.
 This soft material may be warm ice or even a subsurface ocean.

 The impact initially caused the formation of a transient crater with the diameter of about 150 km and depth of about 50 km, which then relaxed forming the present crater with the final diameter of about 300 km.
 The impact probably penetrated through the dark water poor ejecta of Adlinda and Heimdell, then entered a water ice rich layer beneath it.
 This explains the distribution of the Lofn's ejecta.
 The outer rings of impact deposits around Lofn are made from the dark material, which was excavated first and accelerated to a high speed.
 After that the light water rich material was excavated from the depth, but with a lower speed forming the bright inner ring of ejecta.